-We include a summary of some of our recent Court cases, however many of our cases are resolved successfully without the need to go to a hearing.
+We include a summary of some of our recent Court cases, however around 90% of our cases are resolved successfully without the need to go to a hearing.
 The cases that appear on this page are reported decisions, accessible on the public record and we have not included any unreported decisions.

 We have similarly not included any criminal cases that we have acted in (being prosecutions brought against clients under the Planning and Environment laws by Councils and the State and Commonwealth Government) to maintain client confidentiality.

 Costs following the event – We Kando Pty Ltd v Maranoa Regional Council

 In March 2021, on behalf of We Kando Pty Ltd, Milne Legal applied to the Planning and Environment Court for an order requiring Maranoa Regional Council to pay We Kando’s costs associated with obtaining expert evidence from a number of experts (such as, traffic, visual amenity and good quality agricultural land).

 We sought this order pursuant to section 60(1)(b) and 60(1)(i) of the Planning and Environment Court Act 2016, which say:

 (1) The P&E Court may make an order for costs for a P&E Court proceeding as it considers appropriate if a party has incurred costs in 1 or more of the following circumstances—

 (b) the P&E Court considers the proceeding to have been frivolous or vexatious;